faucetsdn/faucet/docs/developer_guide.rst

 A common way of developing faucet is inside a `virtualenv <https://virtualenv.pypa.io>`_ with an IDE such as `PyCharm <https://www.jetbrains.com/pycharm/>`_.

-Instructions on setting up PyCharm for developing faucet are as follows:
+Instructions on setting up PyCharm for developing faucet are below.

+If you would rather develop on the command line directly, a short summary of the command line setup for development in a ``venv`` with Python 3.6+ is included after the PyCharm instructions.

 Create a new project in PyCharm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~